STUDIO HOME

 In 2016, a monograph on her body of work was published by Les Laboratoires d'Aubervilliers and Les Presses du réel.
 In 2018, she created the performance Consul et Meshie with Antonia Baehr.
 She also collaborates with artist duo Pauline Boudry and Renate Lorenz on the film installation Moving Backwards presented at the Swiss Pavilion of the 58th Venice Biennale 2019.
 In the same year, her latest creation, White Dog, toured the festivals of Marseille, Tanz im August in Berlin, Automne in Paris and the TNB festival in Rennes, before continuing its French and international tour.

-In 2021, Ghost Party (1) is a duo performance with Dutch video artist Manon de Boer, and together they made the film, Ghost Party (2), as well as the film Persona, based on the figure of the witch after Écran Somnambule.
-At the same time, Latifa Laâbissi creates a piece in the form of a vigil with Brazilian choreographer Marcelo Evelin, entitled La Nuit tombe quand elle veut, 2021.
-In May 2022, a new work is created, Fugitive Archives, a commission for 8 dancers, for the CCN-Ballet de Lorraine on the occasion of the Swedish Ballet's centenary.
-In 2023, Cavaliers impurs, a duet created in collaboration with Antonia Baehr.
-In 2023 at Wiels in Brussels and Jeu de Paume in Paris, they inaugurate the publication of the book Another Ghost Party.
+In 2021, *Ghost Party* (1) was a duet performance with Dutch video artist Manon de Boer; together they created the film *Ghost Party* (2), as well as the film *Persona*, based on the figure of the sorceress from *Écran Somnambule*.
+At the same time, Latifa Laâbissi created a piece in the form of a vigil with Brazilian choreographer Marcelo Evelin, titled La Nuit tombe quand elle veut, 2021.
+In May 2022, a new work was created: Fugitive Archives, a commission for eight dancers for the CCN-Ballet de Lorraine to mark the centennial of the Ballet Suédois.
+In 2023, *Cavaliers impurs*, a duet created in collaboration with Antonia Baehr, premiered.
+In 2023 at Wiels in Brussels and the Jeu de Paume in Paris, they launched the book *Another Ghost Party*.

 Latifa Laâbissi has been an associate artist at the TNB since 2021.
 She has been artistic director of the Extension Sauvage festival since 2011.